West Florida Argonauts: Football

-UWF made the decision to add a football program in 2013.
-The Argos signed their first recruiting class in February 2015 and the fall of 2015 featured practice and intrasquad scrimmages.
+West Florida made the decision to add a football program in 2013.
+The Argonauts signed their first recruiting class in February 2015 and the fall of 2015 featured practice and intrasquad scrimmages.
 The first year of varsity competition was the 2016 season.
-The Argos’ first home game was on September 10, 2016, at Blue Wahoos Stadium against Missouri S&T Miners.
-In 2017, the Argonauts advanced to the national championship game, where they lost to Texas A&M–Commerce 37–27.
+The Argos’ first home game was on September 10, 2016, at Blue Wahoos Stadium against Missouri S&T. In 2017, the Argonauts advanced to the national championship game, where they lost to Texas A&M–Commerce 37–27.
 In 2019, West Florida won their first national title when they defeated Minnesota State 48–40.